Contact Hypersurfaces in Uniruled Symplectic Manifolds Always Separate: The statement

 \subsection{Acknowledgments}

-I would like to thank Guangcun Lu for comments on a preliminary version of this paper, and Patrick Massot, Helmut Hofer and Joel Fish for useful conversations.
-The question considered here was brought to my attention by a talk of Cl\'ement Hyvrier about his recent paper \cite{Hyvrier:uniruled} at the \textsl{Sixth Workshop on Symplectic Geometry, Contact Geometry and Interactions} in Madrid, February 2--4, 2012.
+I would like to thank Guangcun Lu for comments on a preliminary version of this paper, Kai Cieliebak for feedback on the appendix, and Patrick Massot, Helmut Hofer, Joel Fish and Jean-Paul Mohsen for useful conversations.
+The question considered here was originally brought to my attention by a talk of Cl\'ement Hyvrier about his paper \cite{Hyvrier:uniruled} at the \textsl{Sixth Workshop on Symplectic Geometry, Contact Geometry and Interactions} in Madrid, February 2--4, 2012, funded by the ESF's \textsl{CAST} programme.
 My approach to the proof owes a slight debt to an observation made by an anonymous referee for the paper \cite{AlbersBramhamWendl}.
+Likewise, my understanding of Cieliebak-Mohnke transversality owes a substantial debt to the CNRS-funded Summer School on Donaldson Hypersurfaces that took place in La Llagonne, June 17--21, 2013.